Remitheunderappreciated/Survivor-Elite-4compmod/README.md

 Survivor-Elite-4compmod-Official

-New SEO for compmod, programmed for the L4d2 Group: Sir Please
+New SEO for compmod, created for the L4d2 Group: Sir Please

 Programmed by Kent Goninan, known as Ɽǝϻɨ